 This was also suggested by the Boston Consent Culture Working Group-

 " Maybe some sections like… "What do I do if I think my consent has been violated?" or "What do I do if I want to create a consent culture?" or "What do I do if I think I broke someone’s consent?" with both some text, some ideas, and resources that can give more info?"

 Taking suggestions!
 Let’s make this a living document.

-Anonymous asked: What do you do when the person who hurts you is the one you're meant to go to for help?
+Anonymous said: What do you do when the person who hurts you is the one you're meant to go to for help?
 At my first play party I went to, the DM put his kilt over my head and rubbed his naked crotch in my face while I was on a spanking bench, being spanked by a friend.
 She laughed, he laughed.
 Everyone laughed, a lot.
 I stayed silent, I didn't know what to do.
 Now I'm too scared to go back and talk to my kinky friends again.
 I just wanted to tell someone.
 What was I supposed to do?